emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 .. c:function:: EMSCRIPTEN_RESULT emscripten_set_resize_callback(const char *target, void *userData, bool useCapture, em_ui_callback_func callback)
   EMSCRIPTEN_RESULT emscripten_set_scroll_callback(const char *target, void *userData, bool useCapture, em_ui_callback_func callback)

-  Registers a callback function for receiving DOM element `resize <https://dvcs.w3.org/hg/dom3events/raw-file/tip/html/DOM3-Events.html#event-type-resize>`_ and `scroll <https://dvcs.w3.org/hg/dom3events/raw-file/tip/html/DOM3-Events.html#event-type-scroll>`_ events.
+  Registers a callback function for receiving DOM element `resize <https://www.w3.org/TR/cssom-view-1/#eventdef-window-resize>`_ and `scroll <https://www.w3.org/TR/cssom-view-1/#eventdef-document-scroll>`_ events.

   .. note::

     - For the ``resize`` callback, pass in target = ``EMSCRIPTEN_EVENT_TARGET_WINDOW`` to get ``resize`` events from the ``Window`` object.
-    - The DOM3 Events specification only requires that the ``Window`` object sends resize events.
+    - The UI Events specification only requires that the ``Window`` object sends resize events.
 It is valid to register a ``resize`` callback on other DOM elements, but the browser is not required to fire ``resize`` events for these.

   :param target: |target-parameter-doc|
   :type target: const char*